leolweb/cfs-translatable/README.md

 ## Install:

 - Download via ZIP/tarball or Git `https://github.com/leolweb/cfs-translatable.git`
-- Install uncompressing the tarball in /wp-content/plugins/
+- Install by uncompressing the tarball in /wp-content/plugins/
 - Activate as plug-in "CFS Translatable" directly in WordPress Admin -or- embed it in functions.php

 To get more info read the documentation.